jellyfin/jellyfin-kodi/README.md

 2. If you were using a modded skin for the MediaBrowser addon, make sure to set it in "normal Kodi mode" or just install the unmodded version of the skin.
 3. Install the MediaBrowser/Emby BETA repository for Kodi, from the repo install the Emby addon.
 4. Within a few seconds you should be prompted for your server-details (or auto discovered).
 If not, try to restart Kodi
-5. Once you're succesfully authenticated to your MediaBrowser/Emby server, the initial sync will start.
+5. Once you're succesfully authenticated to your Emby server, the initial sync will start.
 6. The first sync of the Emby server to local Kodi database may take some time.
 On a powerful machine and fast network, expect around 15-45 minutes.
 On a slow machine (such as a Raspberry Pi) the first sync may take up to two hours.
 7. Once the full sync is done, you can browse your media in Kodi, syncs will be automatically done in the background.